jordwest/prism/docs/JOURNAL.md

 Wow, 59 hours tracked in the past 7 days... crazy.
 I don't think I've every worked so much on a project in my life.

-Listening to [this](https://www.youtube.com/watch?v=_ie639ilKW8) after listening to Jayasara's Rumi reading, and thinking this kind of music would really fit with the theme of the game.
+#lore Listening to [this](https://www.youtube.com/watch?v=_ie639ilKW8) after listening to Jayasara's Rumi reading, and thinking this kind of music would really fit with the theme of the game.
 Perhaps it could be about diving deep in a desert dungeon to discover hidden parts of yourself, and the twist at the end could be discovering that all the characters you've played are the same all-knowing one.

 Next thing is I'm getting these errors when moving the character quickly before the second client start up: